Canon 1200D vs Nikon D3400

 Review summary: Canon 1200D vs Nikon D3400

-So how do things add up?
-Which of the two cameras – the Canon 1200D or the Nikon D3400 – has the upper hand?
+So what conclusions can be drawn?
+Is the Canon 1200D better than the Nikon D3400 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.